Eris

 Challenge:

 Eris works in technically demanding environments, but their work is powered by people.
-The identity needed to reflect both sides without leaning into outdated industrial tropes or feeling cold & corporate.
+The identity needed to reflect both sides without leaning into outdated industrial tropes or being cold & corporate.

 Solution: